 - · actual results of operations;

 - · restrictions under Maryland law;

-- the timing of the investment of our equity capital;
+- · the timing of the investment of our equity capital;

-- the amount of funds from operations;
+- · the amount of funds from operations;

-- · our financial condition;
+- our financial condition;

 - · debt service requirements;

 - · capital expenditure requirements;

-- · our taxable income;
+- our taxable income;

 - the annual distribution requirements under the REIT provisions of the Internal Revenue Code;

-- · our operating expenses; and
+- our operating expenses; and

 - other factors our directors deem relevant.

 Our ability to make distributions to our stockholders depends upon our receipt of distributions from our operating partnership, Arbor Realty Limited Partnership, which may depend, in part, upon the performance of our investment portfolio, and, in turn, from Arbor Commercial Mortgage's management of our business.
 Distributions are made in cash to the extent that cash is available for distribution.
 In order to maximize the return on our funds, cash generated from operations is generally used to temporarily pay down borrowings.
 When making distributions, we generally borrow the required funds by drawing on credit capacity available under our credit facilities.
-To date, all distributions have been funded in this manner.
-In 2003, we made distributions of \$0.50 per share, and our net income was \$0.42 per share.
+Our distributions have not exceeded cash-based net income (defined for this purpose as net income plus a non-cash stock based incentive compensation expense) and we do not anticipate that distributions will significantly exceed cash-based net income in the future.
+In 2003, we made distributions of \$0.50 per share, and our net income, which was reduced by non-cash stock based incentive compensation expense, was \$0.42 per share.
 With respect to this distribution, we borrowed funds by drawing on credit capacity available under our credit facilities.
 In the future, to the extent cash available is less than the distribution, we may be required to borrow additional funds or sell assets in order to meet our REIT distribution requirements.

 Distributions to stockholders are generally taxable to our stockholders as ordinary income, although a portion of these distributions may be designated by us as capital gains to the extent they are attributable to capital gain income recognized by us, or may constitute a return of capital to the extent they exceed our earnings and profits as determined for tax purposes.
 We will furnish annually to each of our stockholders a statement setting forth distributions paid during the preceding year and their federal income tax status.
-For a discussion of the federal income tax treatment of our distributions, see "Federal"

-Income Tax Considerations - Taxation of Arbor Realty - Taxation of REITs in General," "Federal Income Tax Considerations - Taxation of Arbor Realty - Annual Distribution Requirements" and "Federal Income Tax Considerations - Taxation of Stockholders."
+For a discussion of the federal income tax treatment of our distributions, see "Federal Income Tax Considerations - Taxation of Arbor Realty - Taxation of REITs in General," "Federal Income Tax Considerations - Taxation of Arbor Realty - Annual Distribution Requirements" and "Federal Income Tax Considerations - Taxation of Stockholders."